Skip to main content

 [JORS Settings]DefaultDynamicRequiredDescription

-LogCompositionMIXNNLogComposition only applies when a job output file larger than the MaxJorsFileSize is being viewed.
-START indicates that MaxJorsFileSize bytes from start of the job output file will be presented in OpCon.
-END indicates that MaxJorsFileSize bytes at the end of the job output file will be presented in OpCon.
-MIX indicates that half of MaxJorsFileSizebytes from the start of the file and half of MaxJorsFileSize bytes at the end of the job output file will be presented in OpCon.
+LogCompositionMIXNNOnly applies when a job output file larger than MaxJorsFileSize is being viewed.
+START presents MaxJorsFileSize bytes from the start of the file.
+END presents MaxJorsFileSize bytes at the end of the file.
+MIX presents half from the start and half from the end.

 SMAFT settings